Essential reads & resources

 Jessalyn (she/her) is a Childbirth Educator and Doula serving families in the San Francisco Bay Area, nationwide, and in her new home of Eugene, Oregon.
 She started studying birth in 2010 as an anthropologist, and often brings a systemic approach to helping birthing people to understand their options, experiences and possibilities.
 She integrates evidence-based training and research with a holistic mindset and an activist’s passion for reproductive empowerment.
 Jessalyn serves on the board for the Oakland Better Birth Foundation, where birthworkers, birthing people, and care providers work together to end preventable maternal and infant mortality and address racial disparities in health care.
 Jessalyn is a CAPPA-Certified Childbirth Educator, SMC Full-Circle Doula.

-Start therapy to find your way back to you.
+Start therapy and begin your journey back to you.

 BOOK A FREE CONSULT